Orange Posset (Creamy, Dreamy Dessert)

 orange posset closeup

-What Is a Posset Anyway?
+What Is Posset?

 oranges

-How to Serve an Orange Posset
+How to Serve Orange Posset

 Not unlike a custard or a pudding, you can serve orange posset in a variety of dishes, dessert glasses, ramekins, or my favorite way – in the hollowed-out rinds of the oranges themselves.
 There’s just something incredibly satisfying, almost primeval, about eating food directly out of its natural vessel!